kubernetes-retired/external-storage/local-volume/bootstrapper/README.md

   must reside in the same namespace with bootstrapper. (default "local-volume-default-config")
 - `-serviceaccount`: Name of the service accout for local volume provisioner (default "local-storage-admin")
-- `-mount-root`: Container root directory of volume mount path for discoverying local volumes.
-This is used only when mountDir is omitted in volume configmap, in which case hostDir will be normalized then concatenates with mountRoot (default "/mnt/local-storage")

 ## Development